 Bob Le Flambeur (1956) ***1/2

 Bob Le Flambeur (Bob The Gambler) (1956), director Jean-Pierre Melville's precursor to the French New Wave, is one of those films that I feel like I should like a lot more than I do.
-Largely this is due to its reputation as one of the greatest crime films (as well as a favorite film of many directors I admire).
+Largely this is due to its reputation as one of the greatest crime films (as well as a favorite film of many directors that I admire).
 I do like the film (which I’ve seen twice now) a lot, but I prefer the detached cool and slightly grittier edge of Melville’s later film Le Samouraï (1967) (my review here).

 There is a breezy noirish charm to BLF that is undeniably attractive but I have to admit to splitting this latest viewing up into two sittings (something I rarely do) because I was losing interest in the film’s first half and I wanted to resume when I felt more attentive.
 For some reason, BLF is a film that just feels long.
 The sparse narration doesn't add anything to the film and—this is a small critique—the crew assembled for the heist seems unreasonably large.
 Auguste Le Breton co-wrote the adaptation from Melville's original story.
 Le Breton collaborated a year earlier on Jules Dassin's Rififi (my review here), which is a better film with better heist planning and execution scenes.